Four Decembers Turned to January

 Blogs I’m paying attention to in 2015

 This year was the most prolific I've ever been, and has only solidified my desire to be a writer.
 I'm not trying to be cute or cliche when I say that I can't wait to see what 2015 holds.
 If the last few years have shown me anything, it is that we dictate our lives, it is not dictated to us.
 So call me the dictator (?).
-Of course, no writer can work in total isolation, which is why I'm including here a list of blogs I'll be religiously following in 2015.
-Whether you're interested in politics, history, or literature, there's a little bit of everything here.
-In no particular order:

 The Butterfly Patrol: “Don’t Touch the Butterflies!”